What is a Counsellor?

 - Attend supervision and training courses

-- Undertake personal therapy (mandatory for accreditation)
+- Undergo personal therapy as required for accreditation

-- Keep records and use reporting tools.
+- Keep accurate records and utilise reporting tools.

 According to Glassdoor, the national average salary for a counsellor is £30,239.